dazuma/toys/toys/docs/guide.md

 ### Comparing Toys and Rake

-Although Toys and Rake serve many of the same use cases, they have very different design goals, and it is useful to understand them.
+Although Toys and Rake serve many of the same use cases, they have very different design goals, and it is useful to understand the differences.

 Rake's design is based on the classic "make" tool often provided in unix development environments.
 This design focuses on *targets* and *dependencies*,